Milan, 27 April 1932 – Perugia, 23 January 2025.

-Born on April 27, 1932, in Milan.
 Since 1940 in Rome, with his family.
 Liceo classico Visconti.
-During this period: painting, sculpture, some exhibition.
+During this period: painting, sculpture, some exhibitions.
 Then Accademia di Belle Arti, Toti Scialoja as Maestro: diploma with full marks and honourable mention, 1956.
-Collaboration to many professional short movies.
-Art books design.
-Experimental form of theatre and happenings together with Pino Pascali.
-A lot of “libri oggetto” ( books of artist), very often exhibited, and other kinds of books printed for the author (few copies).
+Collaboration to many professional short movies (Documento Film, Fratelli Patara production company).
+Experimental forms of theatre, and happenings together with Pino Pascali.
+Since 1961, a lot of “libri oggetto” (books of artist), very often exhibited, and other kinds of books printed for the author (few copies).
 Since 1965 he devoted himself to sculpture.
-Collaborations with a group of young artists: someone of them became very well known, as Jannis Kounellis.
+Collaborations with a group of young artists: someone of them, as Jannis Kounellis, became very well known.
 Voyages to visit museums, art galleries and the most important exhibitions; or to watch performances; or to attend lectures on advanced theatre and modern art.
 Long stays in Paris, Philadelphia and New York: fellowships.
-He had the opportunity to meet many of the great Masters of the modern art.
-He spends all his money to buy books, particularly books on modern art. (“Your greed!”, Gianna said.)
-For a long period his studio was in Rome, but in the last few years he lives in Perugia, against his wish.
-Wife: Aloysia.
+He had the opportunity to meet many of the great Masters of modern art.
+He spent all his money to buy books, particularly books on modern art. (“Your greed!”, Gianna said.)
+For a long period his studio was in Rome, but in the last few years he lived in Perugia with his wife Aloysia.

 Some of his works were exhibited in the following cities or towns:

-Roma, New York (Finch College Museum e MoMA), Philadelphia (University of Pennsylvania), Bruxelles (Palais des Beaux Arts), Hamburg (Kunstverein), Rotterdam (Museum Boymans Van Beuningen), München, Tokyo (Istituto italiano di Cultura), Freiburg im Breisgau, Recife, Torino (Museo Civico d’Arte Moderna), Venezia (Biennale etc.), Milano, Genova, Palermo (Biblioteca Centrale della Regione Siciliana), Cagliari, Firenze (Biblioteca Nazionale Centrale, Casermetta del Belvedere), Senigallia (Rocca Roveresca), Caorle (nuovi materiali, nuove tecniche), Riolo Terme (le arti in carta, ex Chiesa San Giovanni Battista), Bassano del Grappa, Viterbo (palazzo Chigi), Pistoia (Biblioteca San Giorgio), Rovereto (MART), Spello (Villa Fidelia), etc.
+Rome, New York (Finch College Museum and MoMA), Philadelphia (University of Pennsylvania), Bruxelles (Palais des Beaux Arts), Hamburg (Kunstverein), Rotterdam (Museum Boymans Van Beuningen), Munich, Tokyo (Istituto Italiano di Cultura), Freiburg im Breisgau, Recife, Turin (Museo Civico d’Arte Moderna), Venice (Biennale etc.), Milan, Genoa, Palermo (Biblioteca Centrale della Regione Siciliana), Cagliari, Florence (Biblioteca Nazionale Centrale, Casermetta del Belvedere), Senigallia (Rocca Roveresca), Caorle (nuovi materiali, nuove tecniche), Riolo Terme (le arti in carta, ex Chiesa San Giovanni Battista), Bassano del Grappa, Viterbo (palazzo Chigi), Pistoia (Biblioteca San Giorgio), Rovereto (MART), Spello (Villa Fidelia), etc.

 (Most of the photos are by the artist)